uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 We can send a POST request via `curl`.
 We need to specify that we want to send a POST request using the `-X` flag.
-In addition we specify the data that we want to send in the _body_ of the POST request using the `-d` flag.
+Additionally, we can specify the data that we want to send in the _body_ of the POST request using the `-d` flag.
-Finally we specify a header called `Content-Type` and set it to `text/plain`.
+Finally, we specify a header called `Content-Type` and set it to `text/plain`.
 This indicates that the data we want to send is plain text.

 The final command looks like this: